audy/crosswords/readme.md

 # crosswords

-Attempting to make a crossword puzzle generator
+Got bored on a plane with no internet and attempted to write a crossword puzzle generator.

 Output looks something like this: